 - Gums that are receding

 - Pus between your gums and teeth

 - Changes in the fit of oral appliances

 There are a variety of periodontal treatments available, ranging from scaling and root planing to surgical procedures.
 Our skilled dentists and team will examine your mouth to determine which gum disease treatments will be most effective in combating periodontal disease to improve your oral health, and will develop an individualized treatment plan to meet your oral health needs.

-We invite you to call Rock Creek Dental at 406-662-0272 to schedule your consultation with Dr. Kelly Reynolds, Dr. David Sterzer or Dr. Dave Evans and learn more about periodontal care in Red Lodge, Montana.
+We invite you to call Rock Creek Dental at 406-662-0272 to schedule your consultation with Dr. Kelly Reynolds, Dr. David Sterzer or Dr. Kelsey Fraser and learn more about periodontal care in Red Lodge, Montana.